perfana/test-events-command-runner/README.md

 Use `onAfterTest` for a command that is called on an `after-test` event.
 For instance, clean up artifacts from a another command.

+Only when _all_ polling commands that are indicated as `continueOnKeepAliveParticipant` request a stop, the test-run is actually stopped.

 Use `onScheduledEvent` for a command that is called in an event scheduler script.
 Use `runcommand` event.
 Use `name` to match one specific command runner event to trigger.
 Use key=value parameters with `;` separated key=value pairs.
 In the command surround the keys underscores to be replaced, like `__key__`.
 Use `__testRunId__` to be replaced by the test run id from the current test context.

-Only when _all_ polling commands that are indicated as `continueOnKeepAliveParticipant` request a stop, the test-run is actually stopped.
+Example of a line in a schedule script is:

+    PT30S|run-command(scale to 3)|name=k8sCommand;app=myapp;namespace=mynamespace;replicas=3

+The `PT30S` is the when the event should happen after start of test, so 30 seconds after the start.
+The `run-command(scale to 3)` is the event identifier and a message to be included in the registered event so you can see what its purpose is.
+The `name` matches a name of a command runner plugin config.
+If no specific name is given, all command runner configs that contain an `onScheduledEvent` will be triggered.
+The `app`, `namespace` and `replicas` are variables used in the command itself.
+Use underscores in the command so these are replaced before being run.
+Example:

+    <onScheduledEvent>kubectl -n __namespace__ scale --replicas=__replicas__ --timeout=1m deployment __app__</onScheduledEvent>

 Note: used executables in the commands should be available on the `PATH` of the process that runs this (e.g. the CI server).